jg8481/Robot-Framework-Solidity-Testing-Toolkit/notes-images-and-demonstrations/NOTES.md

 - Open a third terminal in the `solidity-hardhat-multichain-tools` root directory again, and run the following...
   - cd ./test && robot ./robotframework-hardhat-keywords-test.robot

-- At this point, the tests should be running and you should see logs flowing from `hardhat` and the `robotframework-hardhat-remote-library.js`.
+- At this point, the tests should be running and you should see logs flowing from `Hardhat` and the `robotframework-hardhat-remote-library.js`.